Same-sex marriage in Hawaii: Jackson case

-Same-sex marriage legislation (2013)
+Same-sex marriage legislation

+Passage and promulgation

-In January 2013, a bill to legalize same-sex marriage in Hawaii was brought before the State Legislature, but the bill died without legislative action.
-By September, after both the U.S. Supreme Court decisions in United States v.
+In January 2013, a bill to legalize same-sex marriage in Hawaii was brought to the State Legislature, but the bill died without legislative action.
+By September, after the U.S. Supreme Court decisions in United States v.
 Windsor and Hollingsworth v.
-Perry, as well as months of negotiations within the Senate and House Democratic caucuses and with leaders of both chambers of the Legislature, Governor Neil Abercrombie called forth a special session for October 28, with the promise of signing the bill, and the chamber leaderships were confident in having the necessary majority for passage.
+Perry, as well as months of negotiations within the Senate and House Democratic caucuses and with leaders of both chambers of the State Legislature, Governor Neil Abercrombie called forth a special session for October 28, with the promise of signing the bill, and the chamber leaderships were confident in having the necessary majority for passage.

-The state Senate passed the marriage bill on October 30 by a vote of 20–4, and the House followed by a 30–19 vote on November 8, though not before an extensive 'citizens filibuster' attempt to block the bill's progress.
-The bill returned to the Senate for approval of House amendments which expanded religious exemptions and the Senate provided final legislative approval on November 12, voting 19–4 for passage.
+The Senate passed the Marriage Equality Act of 2013 (Kānāwai Kaulike Male o ka makahiki 2013) on October 30 by a vote of 20–4, and the House followed by a 30–19 vote on November 8, though not before an extensive 'citizens filibuster' attempt to block the bill's progress.
+The bill returned to the Senate for approval of House amendments which expanded religious exemptions, and the Senate provided final legislative approval on November 12, voting 19–4 for passage.
 Governor Abercrombie signed the bill on November 13, and same-sex couples began marrying on December 2, 2013.
 The first same-sex couple to marry in Hawaii was Jonipher Kwong and Chris Nelson seconds after midnight on December 2 at the First Unitarian Church in Honolulu.
 In the first two weeks after the law went into effect, 526 same-sex couples had applied for marriage licenses.

-The law makes provisions to recognize same-sex marriages performed in other states and countries:
+The law states that "in order to make valid the marriage contract, which shall be permitted between two individuals without regard to gender, it shall be necessary" that the couple are of marriageable age, are not married or in a civil union with a third party, and are not related by blood.
+It also makes provisions to recognize same-sex marriages performed in other states and countries: